T Level in Construction: Design, Surveying and Planning

 Course Information for Students

-T Levels are new courses that were introduced in September 2020, which follow GCSEs and are equivalent to three A-levels.
+Introduced in September 2020, T Levels follow GCSEs and are equivalent to three A-levels.
 These two-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for working life.

-T Levels will offer students a mixture of classroom learning and ‘on-the-job’ experience during an industry placement of at least 315 hours (approximately 45 days).
-They will provide the knowledge and experience needed to open the door into skilled employment, further study, or a higher apprenticeship.
+T Levels offer students a mixture of classroom learning and ‘on-the-job’ experience during an industry placement of at least 315 hours (approximately 45 days).
+They provide the knowledge and experience needed to open the door into skilled employment, further study or a higher apprenticeship.

-The T-Level in Construction: Design, Surveying and Planning is a two-year course and is designed for those interested in pursuing a career in architecture, construction design, building information management, building or quantity surveying, site management, construction project management and site engineering.
+The T-Level in Construction: Design, Surveying and Planning is designed for those interested in pursuing a career in architecture, construction design, building information management, building or quantity surveying, site management, construction project management and site engineering.

 You will participate in tutorial sessions and join our Professional Construction Employment and Skills Academy which has outstanding links with – and support from – numerous local construction companies including contractors, architects, building services firms, civil engineers, and structural engineers.